sarahnguyen7/data-512-course-project/README.md

 ### Why Scale the Total Acres Burned Visualization?
 For `TotalAcresBurned.png` which involved comparing the annual AQI and the smoke impact, scaling both AQI and smoke impact helped us see trends together over time, making it easier to compare them on the same chart.
 Without scaling, the two datasets would be tough to view side by side since they naturally operate on very different value ranges.

+### Why Prophet for Model Forecasting?
+While there are existing models for analyzing wildfire smoke impact (which you can learn about in my final report located in `writeup-reports/Final_Report(1).pdf`, most are not open source, and they are not designed to be forecasting tools.
+That is why I have employed Prophet, a time-series forecasting tool developed by Meta.
+It is well-suited for handling seasonal trends and data gaps, making it ideal for generating reliable forecasts of smoke impact and associated mortality.
+It is specifically designed to capture non-linear trends with yearly seasonality and is robust against outliers, missing data, and significant fluctuations, much like the spike in smoke impact during the 2017 and 2020 wildfires.

+### Limitations

+Several limitations could affect the accuracy and applicability of the findings in this study.
+One major limitation is the data coverage.
+The mortality data used in the analysis only extends to 2014, which means recent trends in respiratory health impacts, especially given the increasing frequency and intensity of wildfires in recent years, are not captured.
+This gap restricts the ability to fully understand how more recent wildfire activity might influence respiratory health outcomes.

+The absence of hospital admission data is another key limitation.
+By focusing solely on mortality, the study does not capture the broader spectrum of health impacts associated with wildfire smoke exposure, such as increased emergency room visits, long-term respiratory issues, or non-fatal exacerbations of chronic diseases.
+Including this data could provide a more comprehensive understanding of the health burden caused by wildfire smoke.

+Lastly, the lagged health effects of smoke exposure present a challenge.
+Many of the long-term impacts of PM2.5 exposure, such as chronic respiratory diseases, may take years to fully manifest.
+This delay can lead to an underestimation of the true health burden of wildfire smoke, as these effects may not be immediately visible within the study’s time frame.

 ---

 ## Instructions for Use
 Python (3.8 or later): Ensure you have a compatible version of Python installed.